Jharkhand: JMM-led coalition MLAs return to Ranchi from Hyderabad, 'confident' of winning trust vote | Politics

 Hemant Soren was remanded to ED custody for five days by the court on Friday.

-The alliance between the JMM, Congress and RJD has 47 MLAs in the 81-member Jharkhand Assembly, and it is supported from outside by a lone CPIML(L) legislator.
+The alliance between the JMM, Congress and RJD has 47 MLAs, and it is supported from outside by a lone CPIML(L) legislator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)